Jake Fraley Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in MLB.

-- The Dodgers have the 20th-ranked team ERA among all MLB pitching staffs (4.50).
+- The Dodgers have a 4.51 team ERA that ranks 21st across all league pitching staffs.

-- Dodgers pitchers combine to give up 112 home runs (1.1 per game), the seventh-fewest in baseball.
+- Dodgers pitchers combine to give up 114 home runs (1.1 per game), the eighth-fewest in baseball.

+- The Dodgers are sending Sheehan (3-1) to make his seventh start of the season.
+He is 3-1 with a 6.75 ERA and 22 strikeouts in 29 1/3 innings pitched.

-- His most recent appearance was on Saturday against the Texas Rangers, when the right-hander threw six innings, surrendering three earned runs while giving up seven hits.
+- His most recent time out was on Sunday against the Texas Rangers, when the righty threw 3 2/3 innings, surrendering eight earned runs while giving up eight hits.

-- The 24-year-old has a 4.28 ERA and 8.7 strikeouts per nine innings in 10 games this season, while allowing a batting average of .236 to opposing hitters.
+- The 23-year-old has put up an ERA of 6.75, with 6.8 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.